dgroenewoud/AUG-MAGMA/README.md

-# EPM-MAGMA
+# AUG-MAGMA
-Incorporating regulatory interactions into gene-set analyses for GWAS data
+A controlled approach for incorporating regulatory interactions into gene-set analyses for GWAS data

-When using our approach, we request that you reference our publication as well:
+When using our approach, we ask that you reference our publication as well:

 # Background
-We provide an Rscript to execute gene scoring and gene-set analysis with MAGMA with the aim of comparing between a baseline SNV-to-gene mapping and an augmented SNV-to-gene mapping.
-A baseline SNV-to-gene mapping is a minimal SNV-to-gene mapping (e.g., assign SNVs to a gene if they overlap with the gene body).
-An augmented SNV-to-gene mapping is built on-top-of a baseline SNV-to-gene mapping (e.g., assign additional SNVs to a gene if they are located either within 10kb upstream of the transcription start-site or 10kb downstream of the transcription end-site).
-MAGMA (a popular gene-set analysis tool for GWAS data: https://doi.org/10.1371/journal.pcbi.1004219) is then used to calculate gene scores based on SNV-level associations (from
+We provide an Rscript to execute gene scoring and gene-set analysis with MAGMA with the specific aim of comparing between a baseline SNV-to-gene mapping (that is, a minimal SNV-to-gene mapping) and an augmented SNV-to-gene mapping (that is, a SNV-to-gene mapping that is built on-top-of a baseline SNV-to-gene mapping).
+For each mapping, MAGMA (a popular gene-set analysis tool for GWAS data: https://doi.org/10.1371/journal.pcbi.1004219) is used to calculate gene scores based on
-GWAS summary statistics) amongst SNVs mapped to each gene.
+SNV-level associations (from GWAS summary statistics) amongst SNVs mapped to each gene.
 These gene scores are then fed into a competitive gene-set analysis to identify collections of genes that are enriched for phenotype association.
 Gene scores and gene-set scores can be compared between both mappings to evaluate the benefits of augmentation.
-We demonstrated that, in order to limit spurious discoveries, it is important to control such comparative analyses with matched, random augmentation, and we implement such a control (EPVP, see our publication for details) in this Rscript.
+To limit spurious discoveries, we control for non-specific effects with matched, random augmentation (see publication for details).

 # Requirements
 - Access to a linux server